FlyAboveGrass/note/英语/文章/文章副本/Money – Day One.md

 Money alone can’t make you happy—but it can provide options in your life that do offer happiness: financial freedom, not needing to work for extra years into your retirement, being able to travel or get an education.
 Money makes a difference.

-At the same time, the idea that becoming really rich will somehow fix all your problems is perhaps one of the greatest ====self-delusions==.== Financial health matters, but your physical health matters more, as do your relationships with your kids, friends and family members.
+At the same time, the idea that becoming really rich will somehow fix all your problems is perhaps one of the greatest ====self-delusions==.
+Financial health matters, but your physical health matters more, as do your relationships with your kids, friends and family members.

 So it’s with some ====trepidation==== that I write about money, one of the most emotionally-charged and ====contentious==== topics in this entire project.
-But it’s these very emotions money evokes that make it worth exploring in more depth.
+But it’s these very emotions money ==evokes== that make it worth exploring in more depth.

 # My Money Story